carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       mental and behavioural disorder outpatients (2018), by subdistrict
+       Mental and behavioural disorder outpatients (2018), by subdistrict